Here’s how a German online course can transform your language studies:

 - It’s entertaining.
 Nobody likes to be bored out of their mind when trying to learn something new.
 We all love to consume interactive content that engages us and makes learning German irresistible.

 In fact, studies have shown that entertaining content actually helps learners stay focused and motivated.
 Without a doubt, mobile-responsive courses with appealing features and high-quality design are more enjoyable than boring, text-focused websites.

 Of course, not every German online course can have all three qualities, so it’s important to balance your learning resources.
 Since all the courses below are free, you can easily pair, say, a straightforward grammar course with a more conversation-focused one.

 You can also supplement your structured course learning with flexible tools like FluentU, an innovative program that provides authentic German videos supercharged with language tools.

-Each video comes with clickable captions that’ll teach you any word you’re not familiar with.
-Then you can drill in that new knowledge with FluentU’s “Learn Mode,” which provides digital flashcards and exercises.
+Each video comes with interactive captions that’ll teach you any word you’re not familiar with.
+Then you can drill in that new knowledge with FluentU’s “Learn Mode,” using multimedia flashcards and adaptive exercises.

 Your Best German Online Course Is Here, and It’s Free

 Deutsche Welle’s “Radio D”

 Deutsche Welle (DW) is a German international media company based in Bonn, Germany.
 DW’s TV is currently available in 30 languages and reaches over 100 million people around the world every week.
 For language learners, Deutsche Welle offers several online courses to bridge the gaps between Germany and the rest of the globe.